symlynX/secure-email/README.md

 There are two primary advantages to the mail client approach:

-1. Existing accounts: By using a custom secure mail client, a user can continue to use their existing email accounts.
+1. Existing accounts: By using a custom secure mail client, a user can continue to use their existing email accounts, although that isn't really an advantage since a key discovery and validation procedure needs to be made for each interesting contact which is just as cumbersome as adding that person on a completely different software.
+Also, allowing contacts to send you unencrypted messages can harm your privacy.
-1. Tailored UI: A custom client has the potential to rethink the email user experience in order to better convey security related details to the user.
+1. Tailored UI: A custom client has the potential to rethink the email user experience in order to better convey security related details to the user - whithin the limits imposed by the traditional email architecture (having to convey the importance of addresses, for example).

 The mail client approach, however, also has several disadvantages: